liamn2/MyWork/README.md

 <b>Week03 Folder Contents:</b>

 secondstring.py - Code that takes input sentence and outputs every second letter in reverse order.

+<b>18/06/2025 (Wednesday):</b> Added notes on classes and binary trees in Python.
+Will use MyWork repository for Python study from now on.